-The following are the characteristics of a fire insurance policy, which makes it a unique product to others.
+The following are the characteristics of a fire insurance policy, which make it a unique product to others.
 Let us understand the characteristics, which should not be ignored:

-- Covenant of Indemnity: It is an indemnity policy wherein the insurer is liable to cover for the loss that occurred.
-In case of a fire-break with no loss, no insurance liability will be offered.
+- Covenant of Indemnity: It is an indemnity policy wherein the insurer is liable to cover the loss that occurred.
+In case of a fire break with no loss, no insurance liability will be offered.